jamby1100/skqueuerJS/README.md

 There is a format in creating a string that the library can parse to generate a function for you.
 We call this string the `operatorString`.
 A sample can be: `equal_section_to_face-care`

+The system divides this string into two: The `conditionString` (in this case `equal_section`) and the `comparatorValue` (in this case `face-care`).

-The system divides this string into three: the operator (in this case, `equal`), the attribute (in this case, `section`, the filter function is given an element for which it gets the `section` attribute of that element to get the `valueToBeCompared`), and the `conjunctiveStatement` which is optional (more on this later.
+The `conditionString` is further divided into three parts: the operator (in this case, `equal`), the attribute (in this case, `section`, the filter function is given an element for which it gets the `section` attribute of that element to get the `valueToBeCompared`), and the `conjunctiveStatement` which is optional (more on this later.
 For this case, it has no conjunctive statement).

 (3B) Create your own filter functions
 Custome filter function must return either a true or a false.